sourcegraph/about/handbook/communication/team_chat.md

 If you are a new member of the engineering team, you'll most likely want to join all of the channels in the engineering section below.

+NOTE: All Slack messages are [deleted after 90 days](https://about.sourcegraph.com/handbook/communication/team_chat), as it is not a source of truth.

 ## General

 - #general - Anything about Sourcegraph in general (that doesn't fit a more specific channel below).